zydou/arti/doc/dev/notes/circuit-padding.md

 sent or received from hop Rn,
 the intermediate hops all receive "Normal" events, not Padding.

+> (As an exception, when we treat an already queued cell as padding
+> because of a "replace" flag,
+> we trigger a PaddingSent event for the target hop,
+> and nothing else, since no actual data was sent
+> through the intermediate hops.)

 This, combined with the fact that we send TunnelSent at the time a cell is flushed, means that we need to remember the target hop for each queued cell.